-Below are a few online courses and classes you may want to pursue.
+Below are a few affiliate marketing online courses and classes you may want to pursue.
 These will help you gain up-to-date knowledge on everything related to affiliate marketing.
-Plus, we included some additional studies we think will complement your learning.
+The best affiliate marketing courses go in-depth on the topic in an approachable way.

-These Udemy classes are great if you want to learn affiliate marketing through ClickBank or Amazon Affiliate, or if you want to take an in-depth course on general digital marketing strategies.
+These Udemy classes are great if you want to learn affiliate marketing through ClickBank or Amazon Affiliate, or if you want to take an in-depth course to upskill in general digital marketing strategies.
 Students will learn about formatting, strategies, and traffic.

 - Price: Varies/First month free

-LinkedIn is not just a valuable networking and professional portfolio website; it is also a great online learning platform.
-The above courses will help you get started in affiliate promotion, plus a few extra courses to supplement your learning.
-Find out everything you need to know about this type of marketing and gain a certificate that will be included on your LinkedIn profile.
+LinkedIn is not just a valuable networking and professional portfolio website, it is also a great online learning platform.
+The above courses will help you get started learning affiliate marketing and promotion, plus a few extra courses to supplement your learning.
+Find out everything you need to know about this type of marketing and gain a certificate that will be included in your LinkedIn profile.

 Free Online Affiliate Marketing Courses

 Below are a couple of free online affiliate marketing courses to help beginners learn about digital and email marketing.
 Review the list below for some of the best affiliate marketing courses free of charge and offered by top companies.

 Google Digital Garage